fmarque/comPOSEd/README.md

 - Experience instant application of effects with no noticeable lag, allowing for a smooth and immersive experience.

 ### Easy and Intuitive to Use
-- **comPOSED** eliminates the complexity of traditional audio modulation setups by providing a straightforward, gesture-based approach.
+- **comPOSEd** eliminates the complexity of traditional audio modulation setups by providing a straightforward, gesture-based approach.

 ---